mohsiur/us_visa_scheduler/README.md

 ## How to use

 - Initial setup!
 - Edit information [config.ini.example file].
-Then remove the ".example" from file name setting ENDLESS_SEARCH to True will make bot keep searching for an earlier date after the meeting was rescheduled to a date within specified range.
+Then remove the ".example" from file name.
+Setting ENDLESS_SEARCH to True will make bot keep searching for an earlier date after the meeting was rescheduled to a date within specified range.
 - [Optional] Edit your push notification accounts information [config.ini.example file].
 - [Optional] Edit your website push notification [config.ini.example and esender.php files].
 - Run visa.py file, using `python3 visa.py`